Top three considerations while designing moulds for using biocomposites

-Designing and manufacturing from wood-plastic composites is a remarkably similar process to working with traditional plastics.
-There are some additional variables, though, that designers and manufacturers should be aware of when the material is being selected for a product.
-For manufacturers, understanding the effects of different ratios and tooling configurations on the process will help ensure a smooth project from start to finish.
+Behavior of biocomposites while manufacturing products is very much similar to traditional plastics.
+As a result, the shift from plastics to biocomposites is reasonably seamless.
+However, there are some considerations, that mould designers should be aware of when choosing the material and design aspects of the mould.
+For manufacturers, understanding the effects of natural fibers, its size and ratio in the biocomposites, and their impact on tooling will help ensure a smooth project from start to finish.

-If the product will be manufactured using existing tools, the gate size and general shape of the molding should factor into the discussion of optimal wood particle size.
-A smaller particle will likely better serve tooling with small gates and narrow extensions.
-If other factors have already led designers to settle on a larger wood particle size, then it may be beneficial to redesign the existing tooling accordingly.
-But, given the existing options for different particle sizes, this outcome should be completely avoidable.
+If the product will be manufactured using existing moulds and tools, the gate size and general design of the molding should be taken into account while deciding on the size, source and ratio of natural fibers.
+A smaller fiber size, lower ratio and softer natural fiber will suite tooling with small gates, smaller product wall thickness and narrow extensions.
+If other factors have already led product designers to use larger natural fiber size, or higher ratios then it may be beneficial to modify the existing moulds accordingly.

-In general, the tooling considerations when working with wood-plastic composites are more or less the same as when working with conventional plastics.
-Even when changes are necessary, they can often be made as modifications to existing tooling, rather than from-scratch reboots.
-This compatibility makes beginning to work with wood-plastic composites a relatively easy transition.
+In general, the tooling considerations when working with biocomposites are more or less the same as when working with traditional plastics.
+Even when changes are necessary, they can often be made as modifications to existing moulds in an incremental manner, rather than needed to develop new moulds from scratch.